 Learn more, in CFI’s Ultimate Cash Flow Guide.

-The International Accounting Standards Board (IASB) favors the direct method of reporting because it provides more useful information that the indirect method.
-However, it is believed that greater than 90% of companies use the indirect method.
+The International Accounting Standards Board (IASB) favors the direct method of reporting because it provides more useful information than the indirect method.
+However, it is believed that greater than 90% of public companies use the indirect method.

 There are two methods of producing a statement of cash flows, the direct method, and the indirect method.

-In the direct method, all individual instances of cash being received or paid out are tallied up and the total is the resulting cash flow.
+In the direct method, all individual instances of cash that are received or paid out are tallied up and the total is the resulting cash flow.

 In the indirect method, the accounting line items such as net income, depreciation, etc. are used to arrive at cash flow.
 In financial modeling, the cash flow statement is always produced via the indirect method.